 Filmoteca de Catalunya

 In the primary school program, the screenings are complemented by audiovisual creation activities that we carry out in the room during the session.
-In the elementary school, high school, Baccalaureate and higher degrees programs, the screenings are complemented by a space for dialogue with the boys and girls about the most relevant aspects of each film.
+In the elementary school, high school, Baccalaureate and higher degrees programs, the screenings are complemented with a space for dialogue with boys and girls about the most relevant aspects of each film.

 All sessions include teaching materials and suggested classroom activities.